 - changes in the skin’s texture

-Peels and exfoliating products work to remove dead skin cells, or the top layer of the skin, revealing healthier and more evenly toned skin beneath.
-They too come with risks, like skin irritation.
+Peels and exfoliating products work to remove dead skin cells, or the top layer of the skin.
+Removing this layer reveals healthier and more evenly toned skin beneath.
+But they too come with risks, like skin irritation.

 You can find over-the-counter products that claim skin lightening and “correcting” abilities via natural ingredients.
-Common compounds in these products include vitamin C, azelaic acid, pomegranate extract, beta carotene, and even licorice extract, according to Dr. Bank.
+According to Dr. Bank, common compounds in these products include:

-For most, the effects of skin lightening products are minimal when compared with the risks.
-Avoiding skin damage in the first place is typically the best solution, and taking care to protect your skin even after you have spots will keep them from worsening.
+For most people, the effects of skin lightening products are minimal when compared with the risks.
+Avoiding skin damage in the first place is typically the best solution.
+Taking care to protect your skin even after you have spots will keep them from worsening.

 “Strict sun protection is key in fading dark spots,” says Dr. Bank.
 “Using products with blocking ingredients like zinc oxide and titanium dioxide is crucial, otherwise the spots can come back even after removal.”

-When it’s too late, visiting with a dermatologist will likely steer you towards the options with the best outlook and least risks.
+Visiting with a dermatologist will likely steer you toward the options with the best outlook and least risks.